 I developed a module to hide/show modules based on notifications for my MagicMirror.

+You can also define to toggle between show and hide and hide module on startup.
 It can be easily combined with MMM-Buttons to hide or show modules with the press of a button.